 Nothing makes a warrior feel dumber than arriving at a battle and realizing he forgot to bring any weapons.
 Until he's able to scavenge an unattended weapon from the battlefield, his options are limited.

 A minifig lacks the ability to clench his clawlike hands into fists, and the rigid nature of minifig legs means that the groins of his enemies will never be exposed to his nonexistent knees.
 As a result, unarmed combat between minifigs is an almost complete waste of time.
 The only worthwhile use for Bare Hands is to grab a dropped weapon in order to not have Bare Hands anymore.

 Bare Hands cannot be used to Attack.
 If a minifig has at least one hand free, he can use it to Grab his opponent, either for the sake of hitting him with a weapon in his other hand, or holding the enemy in place for one of his better-armed allies.
 If both hands are empty, then the minifig can use both of them to Shove enemy minifigs, causing 2" of KnockBack and Disrupting them in an attempt to put some distance between himself and the real warriors who remembered to come armed.

-Bare Hands cannot be used to Parry a Close Combat Attack.
+Bare Hands cannot be used to Parry a Close Combat Strike.
 They can be used to Parry a Shove or Grab (5.2: Close Combat).

 The official purpose of a Minifig Tool is to help minifigs do their jobs.
 Medix need their first aid kits, Mechanix need their wrenches, and Clerix need their holy symbols.
 Fortunately for everyone involved, all of these things can also be used to beat people to death.